smalawi/ud120-projects/final_project/report.md

 algorithm's performance on multiple sets of data.
 The algorithm used in this project was validated by splitting the given data into training and testing sets (70% and 30%, respectively).

 ### Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.

+The metrics by which the algorithm was evaluated were precision and recall.
+These refer to the proportion of positive _results_ that were correctly classified (true positives), and the proportion of positive _data entries_ succesfully retrieved, respectively.
+In other words, a high precision indicates a low proportion of false positives, while a high recall indicates a low proportion of false negatives.

+For this project, precision and recall are more useful metrics than accuracy because they give more insight in the context of this problem's class imbalance; the persons of interest in the dataset are a distinct minority.
+Since a classifier could still attain a decent accuracy by simply identifying all data points as negative, precision and recall are better choices for understanding a classifier's performance here.
+For this problem, precision is equivalent to the proportion of employees classified as POIs who are actually POIs, and recall is equivalent to the proportion of POIs who are successfully classified.
+One might argue that a higher precision is desirable in this case; if the algorithm is used as an initial automated screening tool, it would be more important to not miss any fraudulent employees than to avoid misclassifying innocent ones.

+As reported above, the final random forest classifier exhibited a precision of 0.308 and recall of 0.470.